 Mess around with the wet/dry mix control (often labelled as “effects” level).

 Some cool effects can come from removing the dry signal from the output or making it significantly lower in level than the delayed signal.

-Adjusting the delay time control will certainly yield some interesting results as the pedal recalibrates to new delay time.
+Adjusting the delay time control will certainly yield some interesting results as the pedal recalibrates to the new delay time.
 This tweaking often causes an interesting pitch-shifting effect.

 Play With Self-Oscillation